ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

 	  persistentVolumeClaim:
 	    claimName: my-vol1-debian-5to6
 ```

-# One 2 Many
+## Configuring One-to-Many

-- Z4K has ability to protect the same entity a multiple time.
+Z4K can protect the same entity multiple times.

-  This feature is to serve two main goals:
+This feature serves two main goals:
-    1. To allow to have HA for protected VPGs.
+1. Enables high availability (HA) for protected VPGs.
-    2. Allow CDP (Continues Data Protection) during migration by having a local and a remote copy.
+2. Enables Continuous Data Protection (CDP) during migration with a local and a remote copy.

-    To protected the same entity several times - add the all VPG names in the annotation field with ';' delimiter sign:
+To protected the same entity several times:

+- Add all of the VPG names in the annotation field with a ';' delimiter sign:

 ```
 kind: Deployment
 metadata: